Quenching of satellite galaxies of Milky Way analogues: reconciling theory and observations: Comparison of observed and simulated quenched fractions

-The bottom panel of Fig.~\ref{fig:quenched_frac_LV} shows the mean quenched fraction of satellites in the simulations using the above `LV selection'.
-The results using the standard definition for quenched galaxies, sSFR$_{\rm inst}=0$, are shown with black (line and symbols) and compared with those using the $g-i$ threshold described (shown in blue).
-The two trends predicted from the simulations agree very well, confirming that the colour cut is an appropriate criterion for designating quenched satellites.
-The quenched fraction for the observed satellites in the LV data, averaged over all $7$ MW analogues from \citet{carlsten2021a}, are shown with the dashed red curve in the same panel, where quenched satellites were selecting using the colour cut.
+The quenched fractions of the observed satellites in the LV data, averaged over all $7$ MW analogues from \citet{carlsten2021a}, are shown with the dashed red curve in the same panel, where quenched satellites were selecting using the colour cut.
 Note that here we include both `confimed' and `possible' dwarf satellites from the LV sample, but the results do not change significantly if only `confirmed' satellites are selected.

 Overall, fairly good agreement is found between the observed quenched fractions in the LV survey and those predicted from the simulations, with both pointing to low-mass satellites ($M_V \ga -14$) being highly quenched.
 Note that in this comparison we have not accounted differences in the host mass distributions of \texttt{ARTEMIS} and LV, but we highlight that the mean and distribution of host K-band magnitudes are very similar between the two (see \citealt{font2021}) and we have verified that scaling yields similar results and unchanged conclusions.